 When you start building your presence on social media by posting regularly, you’ll soon be seeing numbers that tell you how your audience is engaging with your content.

-Use these numbers to evaluate your strategy, and to identify what’s working and what’s not.
+Use these numbers to evaluate your social media marketing strategy, and to identify what’s working and what’s not.
 Constant measurement will allow you to refine your strategy towards achieving greater success on social media.

 It’s important to understand that the social media space is extremely dynamic.
 Things will change in the blink of an eye—new networks may disrupt the status quo, or demographics may undergo a massive shift.
 It’s also possible that your own company rebrands itself and needs to alter its social media strategy to reflect that.